Thishithasai406/signSpeak/README.md

 ✔ Rule-based refinement to A-Z
 ✔ Sentence construction using gestures
 ✔ Spell suggestions using `pyenchant`
 ✔ Text-to-speech output using `pyttsx3`

+### 🌐 Website (SignSpeak) Features

+✔ Learn Alphabets (A–Z) interactive section
+✔ Practice mode with live webcam preview and real-time feedback
+✔ Practice tests to evaluate user learning
-✔ Simple and user-friendly Tkinter GUI
+✔ Clean and user-friendly web interface

 ---